filesite-io/machete/www/content/README.md

 The directory can contain subdirectories and files, and the directory hierarchy supports up to 5 levels**.

-Use directories to **group** data, and put files in the same group in the same directory.
+Use directories to **group** data, and put files of a group in the same directory.

 Example (the letters **d** represent directories and the letters **f** represent files):
 ```